An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 To find the Sum Complexity (SC) value---which indicates the total complexity of the method---we take the sum of different code metrics (we multiply Readability and Maintainable Index by -1 to reverse their value).
 We provide the same weight to all the code metrics and the possible impact of this decision is discussed in the \hyperref[sec:Threats to Validity]{Threats to Validity} section.
 Table \ref{tab:sum_complexity} shows two sample bugs with the calculated code metrics, the normalized code metric, and also the Sum Complexity values.

-After calculating the SC value, to find the contradiction, we sorted our samples based on the SC (normalized version) value in ascending and descending orders separately and keep the first 60 samples in both cases for both datasets which result in 240 samples:
+After calculating the SC value, to find the contradiction, we sorted our samples based on the SC (normalized version) value in ascending and descending orders separately and kept the first 80 samples in both cases for both datasets which resulted in 360 samples ($80 * 2 \textnormal{ (Severe | Non-Severe)} * 2 \textnormal{ (Defects4J | Bugs.jar)}$).

-For preventing bias, we randomly select 60 bugs out of these 240 bugs distributed evenly between Severe and Non-Severe bugs (our two categories in this RQ) and also between Defects4J and Bugs.jar (our datasets).
+Then, for the manual analysis, we randomly select 80 bugs out of these 360 bugs distributed evenly between Severe and Non-Severe bugs (our two categories in this RQ) and also between Defects4J and Bugs.jar (our datasets).
 Then, we provide the buggy code and the corresponding fixed code of these samples to the first and third authors.

-We use a grounded theory approach called Card Sorting \cite{miles1994qualitative} to label the bug type manually.
-In this approach, we asked the first and third authors to label each buggy method with one or more bug types of their choice, based on their own-defined list of bugs types (e.g., Network, UI/GUI, IndexOutofBound, Math calculation), by looking at the buggy code and the fixed code only.
+We use a Card Sorting approach~\cite{miles1994qualitative} to label the bug type manually.
+In this approach, we asked the first and third authors to label each buggy method with one or more ``bug types'' of their choice, based on their own defined list of bug types (e.g., Network, UI/GUI, IndexOutofBound, Math calculation), by looking at the buggy code and the fixed code only.
 The total unique labels created by the two authors in this phase were nine low-level labels (mentioned in the \ref{sec:Answer to RQ3} section).

-Then, the first and third authors had a meeting to discuss their assigned labels and also merge them into the final set of high-level labels containing four labels.
+Then, the first and third authors had a meeting to discuss their assigned labels and merged the nine lower-level labels into the final set of four higher-level labels.
 During the merging process, while authors agreed on most of the samples' labels, several assigned labels had similar meanings but were expressed in different terms.
 We resolved those conflicts by assigning a more generic label that covers both original labels.
 For example, there is a sample where the first author assigned ``I/O bug'', as the label, but the third author assigned ``Network bug''.
-We merged these two labels in I/O bug label which covers Network bug too.
-Also, there are a few cases where the first and third authors cannot make the decision because of the conflicts, so we resolved these conflicts by comparing both provided categories and the code.
-Following this approach, we ended up with these four labels per bug: Integration, Edge/Boundary/ Security, and Specification.\\
+We merged these two labels in the I/O bug label which covers the Network bug too.
+Following this approach, we ended up with the following four labels: Integration, Edge/Boundary, Security, and Specification.\\

 \textbf{Design of RQ3-2:} Based on RQ2 results, we found that the SpotBugs tool missed or mislabeled bug severity in many cases, which may lead to undesirable consequences.
 For example, mislabeling the high-severity bugs with low severity values will reduce the bug's importance.
 Thus the development team may postpone the fixing process.
 Therefore, in this sub-RQ, we want to find out the reasons behind why these tools are not able to find the bugs or their severity values.